 \section{Abstract}

 The non-linear $\Sigma$-Model minimally coupled with Maxwell theory in $3+1$ dimensions possesses a topologically non-trivial sector characterized by \emph{lasagna}-like configurations.
 We demonstrate that, when a specific quantization condition is met, the associated second-order field equations admit a first-order Bogomol'nyi-Prasad-Sommerfield system.
-This discloses a hidden $(1+1)$-dimensional supersymmetry with $\mathcal{N}=2$ supercharges.
-We examine the supersymmetric imprint on the time-dependent regime, with particular emphasis on the transition from integrability to chaos.
+This discloses the existence of a $(1+1)$-dimensional supersymmetric extension with $\mathcal{N}=2$ supercharges.
+We examine its imprint on the time-dependent regime, with particular emphasis on the transition from integrability to chaos.